Charles Claude Flahaut, Count of Angiviller

 Charles Claude Flahaut, Count of Angiviller (1730–1809) was the director of the Bâtiments du Roi, a forerunner of a minister of fine arts in charge of the royal building works, under Louis XVI, from 1775.
 Through Flahaut, virtually all official artistic patronage flowed.

-His portrait by Joseph Duplessis, 1779, is conserved in the Louvre.
+His portrait by Joseph Duplessis, exhibited at the Salon of 1779, is conserved in the Louvre.

 In 1784, he was elected a member of the American Philosophical Society.

 After the French Revolution he was accused of mishandling public property and emigrated, settling in Hamburg, where he died in 1809.